Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 Omega-3 Fatty Acids (Fish Oil): Known for their anti-inflammatory properties, Omega-3 fatty acids may offer benefits in slowing cancer progression, though research is still ongoing.

 Curcumin: The active compound in turmeric, curcumin, has been investigated for its anti-inflammatory and antioxidant effects, which may help inhibit the growth of cancer cells.
+Curcumin can lessen the effects of some chemotherapy drugs, so consult your healthcare provider if you are planning to take this supplement.

 Probiotics: These beneficial bacteria may support immune function and reduce inflammation.
 However, more research is needed to determine their specific role in cancer treatment.